nexus-xyz/network-api/clients/cli/README.md

 ## Known issues

 Currently only proving is supported.
 Submitting programs to the network is in private beta.
-To request an API key, [contact us](https://forms.gle/183D9bcDHUdbxCV5A).
+To request an API key, contact us at growth@nexus.xyz.